 If the same player solves the puzzle and then matches another guess before the host can confirm it, the player will only get the puzzle's point value and bonus once.

 If all the letters to the puzzle display, the round automatically ends.
 This route usually gets more points, but those points do not go to the player that revealed the last letter; the points go to the jackpot instead.
-There's the possibility that players cannot solve the puzzle until revealing the last letter.
+There's the possibility that players do not know the puzzle until revealing the last letter.

 A speed round shifts focus to solving the puzzle.
 These do not start until after a question if one is in progress, including the letter guess opportunity.
 When the script announces that one will begin, it will first remove voicing (+) from the player in control.
 The script goes down the nickname list, giving each player an opportunity to guess a letter, starting with the player in control and skipping idle players.
 The time to guess letters drops to 15 seconds.
 The goal is to go fast.
 The puzzle will only display again when a player finds a letter.
 Players can make guesses to the puzzle at any time.
 Speed round ends when solving the puzzle, when revealing all the letters, when the puzzle's value drops below 2,000, when players stop guessing, or when the buzzer sounds for a letter guess with only one player playing.
 The script will restore voicing to the player in control when finished.